 This museum complex of ancient crafts and technologies is quite popular.
 There is a pottery, a bakery, a brewery, a smithy, a cheese dairy and that’s far from the full list of workshops you can visit.
 The tourists can work as apprentices.
 In addition, there is a windmill in Dudutki, and those can be counted on one hand in Belarus.

 The most important thing, however, is that they serve you excellent moonshine here, with the right chasers!
 For those of you who have not seen the value of this yet, we recommend our guide.

-For directions see here.
+The directions are here.

-Strocyca (12.4 mi, 20 km)
+Strochyca (12.4 mi, 20 km)

 The Belarusian State Museum of Folk Architecture and Rural Lifestyle is only a few miles from the Beltway.
 The open-air museum is divided into three parts (Central Belarus, Padniaprouje, and Paazierje or Lakeland) which give an idea of the traditional life of Belarus peasants.
 It is nice to take a walk here in good weather and you can often hit a festival.

 Belarusian Tavern is open in the Museum and serves traditional draniki as well as local infusions.

 Vilnius (118 mi, 190 km)

 By the way, if you have a Schengen visa you can hit neighboring Vilnius for a day.
 It is only 118 miles (190 km) or 2.5 hours by commuter rail away.
 It is quite convenient to take the train in the morning, spend the day in the city and come back to the Belarus capital in the evening.
 A lot of Minsk residents who wish to relax a bit or shop around do just that.
 Just in case, we have a large Vilnius Guide.
 But this is a very different story.